Edgar-Donk/tkinter.ttk.style/README.md

 and some other widgets together with a matplotlib interface.
 This works but the geometry management is limited to the canvas system.
 If we use frame as our parent widget all the normal geometry managers - grid, pack and place - can be used.
 The only minor problem is that it works best with a full view of the background image.
-Use the example 07frame_background_image.py to see what I mean, use a jpg image of your choice as backdrop, typically a panaoramic view.
+Use the example 07frame_background_image.py to see what I mean, use a jpg image of your choice as backdrop, typically a panoramic view.
 We are using jpg as the image type so that it can be downloaded from many digital cameras and is usually half the size of a png or gif of equivalent size.

 The next example can be used as a template for subsequent more complex widgets.
 In my quest for blue sky thinking I'm using piratz as a